-Cardiac myxomas are the most common primary cardiac tumour in adults, but are relatively infrequent in childhood, where cardiac rhabdomyomas are more frequent 8.
-There is a wide range in the age of presentation (11 - 82 years), with most patients presenting in adulthood (mean ~ 50 years of age) 7.
+Cardiac myxomas are the most common primary cardiac tumour in adults but are relatively infrequent in childhood, where cardiac rhabdomyomas are more frequent 8.
+There is a broad range in the age of presentation (11-82 years), with most patients presenting in adulthood (mean ~50 years of age) 7.
 There is a recognised female predilection 7.

 Approximately 20% of patients are asymptomatic, with myxomas being found incidentally on imaging of the heart 7.
 Presumably, as the amount of imaging increases, so will this figure.

-- distribution will depend on location of tumour
+- distribution will depend on the location of the tumour

 - weight loss, fatigue, weakness

 - may resemble infective endocarditis (fever, arthralgia, lethargy)

 In ~20% of patients, arrhythmias may be identified 7.

 On auscultation, a cardiac murmur is usually present.
 A characteristic finding in patients with pedunculated and prolapsing myxoma is the so-called "tumour plop" 7.